Sovichea10/Upgrading-Jenkins/README.md

   ▶ Jenkins requires Java 11 or newer

   ▶ Use `Versions Node Monitors` plugin to verify that agents are running a compatible version of Java.

   ▶ Update Jetty version to support OpenSSL

+  ▶ Updated minimum supported remoting version

+  ▶ New plugins will be automatically installed

+- From 2.361.1 to 2.361.4 (Patch Version)

+  *No notable changes requiring upgrade notes.*